atomic-php/.github/profile/README.md

 - Interop: strict adherence to PSR standards (PSR‑7/11/12/15)
 - Quality: comprehensive tests, static analysis, and consistent code style

+> Please mind the fact that this is a hobby project and not a serious production ready collection.

 Packages

 - http-kernel — Ultra‑slim PSR‑15 kernel with compile‑time middleware pipelines